circlefin/malachite/qa/README.md

 # Created files

-## hosts file

-Terraform creates a [hosts](terraform/hosts) file that can be added to any server (including your local dev machine) for easier access to the servers.
-The file is deployed onto the cc server and it is used as part of the DNS service there.

 ## commands.sh file

-Terraform also creates a [commands.sh](terraform/commands.sh) file with suggested commands for CLI-based configuration and node management.
+Terraform creates a [commands.sh](terraform/commands.sh) file with suggested commands for CLI-based configuration and node management.
 You can run `source commands.sh` and use the functions in your shell.
 The descriptions of commands are listed in the top comment of the file.
 The file is copied over to `cc` during `ok_cc` and invoked automatically when you SSH into the server.